 Lockdown Letterheads was an online Letterheads meet held worldwide via Zoom across 6–7 June 2020 with 1,085 attendees from 54 countries participating.
-Work created for the event can be browsed via the @LockdownLetterheads Instagram with many included in the gallery below.
+Work created for the event can be browsed via the @LockdownLetterheads Instagram.

 Thank you to everyone that attended, and to the volunteers and organisations that made this ambitions experiment possible.
-We are currently reviewing the recordings of the event and hope, in time and with permission of the session leaders, to publish some of these online.
-Original Letterhead Noel B. Weber has already done so with his session on his sketching process.
+Here are some of the recordings from the event which the session hosts have kindly allowed to be published here.

 Here is an article written about the event by organiser Sam Roberts for Issue 40 of Forum, journal of the Letter Exchange.